 {

-// Check if right mouse button is pressed and shooting is allowed
+// Every frame check: if the right mouse button is pressed

 if (canShoot && Input.GetMouseButton(1))